 Head Volleyball Coach

-A former three-time first-team All-American and professional volleyball player, Mary Tendler concluded her 14th season at the helm of the Phoenix in 2016.
+Inducted in 2017 as a member of the inaugural Fighting Illini Hall of Fame class, Mary Tendler is a former three-time first-team All-American and professional volleyball player.
+Coach Tendler concluded her 15th season at the helm of the Phoenix in 2017.
 Tendler led the maroon and gold through the transition to the Southern Conference in her first season in 2003 and then into the Colonial Athletic Association during the 2014 season.

 In 2014, Tendler guided Elon through a conference transition for the second time as the Phoenix played its first year in the CAA.
 On Oct.
 31, the maroon and gold claimed its first CAA victory with a 3-2 win over visiting William & Mary.
 Tendler coached Busa to an CAA All-Rookie selection, who was also named the CAA Rookie of the Week on Oct.
 6, while Gravley earned CAA All-Academic Team honors.